Enforcement Directorate Cases

 - Prevention of Money Laundering Act (PMLA), 2002

-- The definition of "proceeds of crime" was expanded to include any property derived or obtained from criminal activity, irrespective of the nature of the underlying offense.
+- Amendments in 2013: The definition of "proceeds of crime" was expanded to include any property derived or obtained from criminal activity, irrespective of the nature of the underlying offense.
 This is reflected in Section 2(1)(u).
+Section 3 of the Act outlines that the "proceeds of crime" include its concealment, possession, acquisition, or use, as well as projecting or claiming.

-- The period for provisional attachment of properties was extended from 90 days to 180 days, enabling the ED more time to investigate and secure assets linked to money laundering, as detailed in Section 5.
+- Amendments in 2019: The period for provisional attachment of properties was extended from 90 days to 180 days, enabling the ED more time to investigate and secure assets linked to money laundering, as detailed under Section 5.

 - Foreign Exchange Management Act (FEMA), 1999